-Here's The Way Pros Make A Position Size Calculator
+The Way Professionals Make A Position Size Calculator

-But first, as a quick thought exercise, would you have traded with more or less money back in 2008-2009 when things were bananas?
+As a quick thought exercise, would you have traded with more or less money back in 2008 when the market was going bananas?

-This is something I've seen countless times in my career; people trading with too much money tend to lose it all.
+This is something I've seen countless times in my trading career; the people trading with too much money tend to lose it all.

-As a professional trader you MUST take into account one extra, but incredibly important piece of information:
+As a professional trader, you must take into account one incredibly important piece of information:

-Volatility (how much a stock is moving around)
+"Volatility" (How much a stock's price is moving around)

 You can measure a stock's volatility using average-true-range or "ATR" which can be found for free on most financial news websites (like FinViz), or you can calculate it yourself with a little computer code.